TRACKING THE CHANGES: Indy Lights Silly Season

 As of right now, the American has put together a partial budget for the year, with continued efforts being put in to put enough marketing partners together for all 10 events.
 The 26-year-old will begin the year at St. Petersburg, and go as far as his budget allows him to do so.

-The belief would be that Victor Franzoni is one of those three as he won the 2017 Pro Mazda Presented by Cooper Tires Championship with Juncos Racing, which gives him a scholarship from Mazda to run the full Indy Lights schedule with the Red Soul livery.
+As everyone believed from the beginning, Victor Franzoni is one of those three as he won the 2017 Pro Mazda Presented by Cooper Tires Championship with Juncos Racing, which gives him a scholarship from Mazda to run the full Indy Lights schedule with the Red Soul livery.

 Speaking of Kaiser, he will move up to the Verizon IndyCar Series with his scholarship from the 2017 Indy Lights title, set to run at least four events for Juncos Racing.
 Kaiser told POPULAR OPEN WHEEL (POW) that there’s “definitely a possibility” to add more races for the schedule, adding “the team and myself are working very hard to find additional funding.”